stt-datacore/website/static/crew/uhura_stiv_crew.md

 series: tos
 memory_alpha:
 bigbook_tier: 9
-events: 6
+events: 11
 in_portal: true
 published: true
 ---

-She's a shuttle body for two events per year.
-You won't be (shouldn't be) using her otherwise.
+The only thing saving this, and frankly most Uhura variants from the airlock are semi-regular events with an above average Faction rate.
+You'll never use her otherwise.